chelsea6502/BeebEater/README.md

 No extra modifications are required.
 All you need to do is load `BeebEater.rom` into EEPROM, and connect to serial!

+> [!WARNING]
+> Consider BeebEater still in ALPHA until version v1.0 is released.
+Let me know of any issues you find by submitting a new issue in the "Issues" tab on this GitHub repo.
+If your issue is not already there, I don't know it exists yet.
+Thanks!

 # Features

 **BeebEater features:**